College Golf Star Happy Gilmore Launches Creative NIL Collection With Arby’s

 The Beef Rope Hat will have an adjustable rope on it, and the Beef ‘N Cheddar Golf Balls will all feature the legendary sandwich in a pack of three.

-While the initial NIL waves were focused on star power and the most coveted members in the transfer portal, particularly men’s basketball and football, deals have become more creative in recent years as college athletes learn how to use their branding to their advantage.
+While the initial NIL waves were focused on star power and the most coveted members in the transfer portal, particularly men’s basketball and football, deals have become more creative recently as college athletes learn how to use their branding to their advantage.

 Now student managers and water boys are even figuring out how to traverse the landscape.